AaltoSciComp/scicomp-docs/data/opensource.rst

-   This policy was developed at the Department of Computer Science, in conjunction with experts from Research and Innovation services (both the legal and commercialization side).
+   This policy was developed at the Department of Computer Science, in conjunction with experts from Research and Innovation services (both the legal and commercialization sides).
 Then, we have heard that supposedly the `Aalto Research Data Management Policy
    <aaltordm>`_ was supposed to have this same effect, however
    reading it it requires a lot of mental stretching to get to this